jpomfret/GitDemo/Lessons/Lesson3.md

 ## New Terms
 - **Branch** - Copy of the code in a more isolated environment.
 Safe space to make changes.
+- **Checkout** - Used to change branches.
+If the branch doesn't exist yet you can create it during checkout.
+- **Commit** - Saving your changes.
+Make sure to include a useful commit message.

 ## Prerequisites
 - Make sure your repo is in sync [Lesson 2](../Lessons/Lesson2.md)